 Before you say, “I would love to have 30,600.00 dollars over four years to buy a new replacement truck.” consider that these expenses are very low.
 I haven’t counted the major expenses such as replacing brakes in year two.
 Possible transmission issues, tune ups, inspection stickers, taxes, etc. But I also have to mention that you already do have this money.
 You just may have spent it as income and not kept it aside for expenses.
 Will you?

 The key here is you must be setting aside money in order to pay for a new vehicle.
-I would strongly recommend setting up a passbook savings account and put some money aside every month for truck replacement anStephen M. Vantassel, CWCP, is the owner of Wildlife Control Consultant, LLC.
+I would strongly recommend setting up a passbook savings account and put some money aside every month for truck replacement anStephen M. Vantassel, CWCP, ACE, is the owner of Wildlife Control Consultant, LLC.
 He helps people restore their balance with nature through publishing, training, consulting, and the internet.
-He has published numerous articles in trade and academic publications along with several books (http://kingsdivinity.academia.edu/StephenMVantassel).
+He has published numerous articles in trade and academic publications (http://kingsdivinity.academia.edu/StephenMVantassel) along with several books (https://wildlifecontrolconsultant.com/store-2/).
 He is a sought after speaker and trainer.
+If you would like to have Stephen speak at your event or use his consultation services, send an e-mail to email@example.com.
 Copyright All postings are the property of Stephen M. Vantassel and Wildlife Control Consultant, LLC.
 Text (not images) may be reprinted in non-profit publications provided that the author and website URL is included.
 If images wish to be used, explicit and written permission must be obtained from Wildlife Control Consultant, LLC.d expenses.
 This way when you need to buy a new truck you won’t have to take out a loan etc. I hope you can see how this principle of depreciation affects other aspects of your business.
 All the equipment you use will eventually need to be replaced.
 Drills, batteries, flashlights, traps, ladders etc. are all depreciating and wearing out.
 This sort of fiscal discipline will also make you not think you are rich and will constantly remind you that you are in business and you are not as rich as you may think.

-Stephen M. Vantassel, CWCP, is the owner of Wildlife Control Consultant, LLC.
+Stephen M. Vantassel, CWCP, ACE, is the owner of Wildlife Control Consultant, LLC.
 He helps people restore their balance with nature through publishing, training, consulting, and the internet.
-He has published numerous articles in trade and academic publications along with several books (http://kingsdivinity.academia.edu/StephenMVantassel).
+He has published numerous articles in trade and academic publications (http://kingsdivinity.academia.edu/StephenMVantassel) along with several books (https://wildlifecontrolconsultant.com/store-2/).
 He is a sought after speaker and trainer.
+If you would like to have Stephen speak at your event or use his consultation services, send an e-mail to firstname.lastname@example.org.
 Copyright All postings are the property of Stephen M. Vantassel and Wildlife Control Consultant, LLC.
 Text (not images) may be reprinted in non-profit publications provided that the author and website URL is included.
 If images wish to be used, explicit and written permission must be obtained from Wildlife Control Consultant, LLC.